 Washington’s unemployment rate has declined steadily since 2016, and now matches the pre-Great Recession low of 4.7%.
 It’s been a long road to recovery — and official unemployment numbers do not include the many discouraged people who are no longer actively looking for employment, and others who are working part time or in “make-do” jobs because of the scarcity of desirable jobs.

-While Washington’s official unemployment rate is 4.8% as of April 2018, it’s not necessarily reflective of a strong performance in labor markets.
+The state’s jobs picture still has room for improvement.
 A broader measure of labor underutilization (officially called the “U-6”, but often referred to in the press as the “underemployment rate”) includes: the officially unemployed; the “marginally attached” (those neither working nor looking for work, but who want and are available to work, and have looked for work in the past year); and people working part-time who want a full-time job.
-The national U-6 is 8.6% as of April 2018.
+Washington’s U-6 rate is 8.3% as of the end of March 2018.

 Washington’s average employment numbers have rebounded since the Great Recession.
 During the previous recession (in the early 2000’s), the state lost 52,000 jobs before employment began improve.
 During the Great Recession, Washington’s industries shed three times that – over 157,000 jobs – before jobs began to grow again in 2011.
 More than 78,000 jobs were added in 2017.
 (Note: 2018 average below based on partial year.)

 Did you know that 417,000 people in Washington work at or near Washington’s minimum wage (earning less than $12/hour), or that more of Washington’s lowest-wage workers are over age 55 than under age 20?